tinglesoftware/dependabot-azure-devops/docs/updater.md

 ## Environment Variables

-To run the script, some environment variables are required.
+The following environment variables are required when running the container.

 |Variable Name|Supported Command(s)|Description|
 |--|--|--|